 For companies such as Future Generali India Life that are the newer players in the Indian insurance industry, the capacity to scale fast and run operations with agility are an important differentiator.

-Around mid-2017, Future Generali India Life experimented with process automation using Python, which gave it a better realisation and understanding of the scope of RPA.
-The pilot project got selected at the Asia Leadership Group Meet as an example of innovation.
+Around mid-2017, Future Generali India Life experimented with process automation using Python, which gave it a better realization and understanding of the scope of RPA.
+The pilot project was selected at the Asia Leadership Group Meet as an example of innovation.
 This lent better executive-level support for automation initiatives.
-A motley group of people teamed up to look at RPA options more closely and the group considered automation options ranging from scripting to industry standard RPA platforms such as UiPath.
+A motley group of people teamed up to look at RPA options more closely and the group considered automation options ranging from scripting to industry-standard RPA platforms such as UiPath.

 One of the important areas of RPA deployment has been in issuance of group policies for corporate clients.
 There are almost 50 transactions daily with elaborate workflows.
 This was the first area taken up for automation using Python, which led to the RPA program getting underway at Future Generali India Life.

-While scripting-based automation is fine for demonstrating a discrete well-defined area of automation, the team realised that it is difficult to sustain for multiple processes/projects.
+While scripting-based automation is fine for demonstrating a discrete, well-defined area of automation, the team realized that it is difficult to sustain for multiple processes/projects.
 With an RPA platform like UiPath they found the implementation very easy and intuitive.
-The team identified a few processes to start with and chose the UiPath platform for its simplicity, ease-of-use and openness.
+The team identified a few processes to start with and chose the UiPath Platform for its simplicity, ease-of-use and openness.
 Policies (of all employees with an institutional client) used to send the record files of clients manually.
-The designated Robot extracts record files from the core system and the same is then communicated to the client.
-Implementation of Robots has bolstered data security.
-Every attachment sent over email by the Robot is password protected.
+The designated robot extracts record files from the core system and the same is then communicated to the client.
+Implementation of robots has bolstered data security.
+Every attachment sent over email by the robot is password-protected.

 This first step in adoption of RPA in our group processes has been extremely meaningful for us and we are glad that while some of the repetitive tasks are taken care of by robots in a predictable manner, our valuable human assets are put to more productive work.
 This initiative has certainly added a lot of value to us and we have extended the usage of RPA in other operations processes as well.

 “This first step in adoption of RPA in our group processes has been extremely meaningful for us and we are glad that while some of the repetitive tasks are taken care of by robots in a predictable manner, our valuable human assets are put to more productive work.
-This initiative has certainly added a lot of value to us and we have extended the usage of RPA in other operations processes as well,” explained S Mahesh, Executive Vice President and Head – Operations, Future Generali India Life.
+This initiative has certainly added a lot of value to us and we have extended the usage of RPA in other operations processes as well,” explained Mahesh.

 Future Generali India Life had a spreadsheet-based solution to assist with the transaction matching element of bank reconciliations.
 One specific objective was to significantly reduce the amount of time spent completing their daily bank reconciliation processes.
 However, there is always a degree of manual intervention required.